tytydraco/KTweak/README.md

 In order to remain genuine, I have commited to explaining each and every kernel tweak that KTweak applies.
 Grab your coffee, this could take a while.

 ### kernel.perf_cpu_time_max_percent: 25 --> 5
 This is the **maximum** CPU time long perf event processing can take as a percentage.
 If this percentage is exceeded (meaning perf event processing used too much CPU time), the polling rate is throttled.
 This is reduced from 25% to 5%.
-We can afford inaccuracies with perf events in exchance for more time that a foreground task can use.
+We can afford inaccuracies with perf events in exchange for more time that a foreground task can use.

 ### kernel.randomize_va_space: 2 --> 0
 ASLR has been shown to induce additional cache pressure on 32 bit executables, especially those compiled with PIE.
 It is a security feature, although we may see better memory performance with it disabled.